-The black scimitar tail waved at me in the wind and I made the cast, it wasn’t too far, it was even downwind!
+The black scimitar tail waved at me in the wind and I made the cast.
+It didn’t need to be a far cast, the guide positioned the boat, what wind there was, was to my left, it was even slightly downwind!
 I could see beads of water drop from the fishes black tail.
-As I came forward on my cast I found my crab fly buried in the bend of my elbow.
+As I came forward on my cast I suddenly found my crab fly buried in the bend of my elbow.
 Leader wrapped around my neck, line around my legs.
 I stopped to breathe, to look!

 Meanwhile the fish waved at us again from the reef, and then again.

-Noel shouted ‘Strip strip strip’ all the previous shit forgotten when he voiced ‘Jesus dats a grate kast’ which lulled me into both a false sense of fly-fishing superiority and confidence.
+Noel shouted ‘Strip strip strip’ all the previous shit forgotten when he voiced ‘Jesus datza grate kast’ which lulled me into both a false sense of fly-fishing superiority and confidence.

-I came back and sat beside Everett and he said I had done well, and I suddenly remembered taking his advice as he shouted at me in the midst of it all from behind, reminding me to
+I came back to the middle of the baot and sat beside Everett and he said I had done well, and I suddenly remembered taking his advice as he shouted at me in the midst of it all from behind, reminding me to

-keep my fuckin’ rod tip dowwnnnn, keep it dowwnnn fur Chrisssakkes Jimmm
+keep my fuckin’ rod tip dowwnnnn, keep it dowwnnn fur Chhrrrisssakkessss

 We opened three bottles of ice cold Belikin after that and we clinked them and I felt the slickness of the cool green glass and once more looked at the endless miles of fly fishing opportunities – it was 10:20 am, Sunday, day one and from far away I heard Noel say ‘tailin fish’ and Everett gets up and hands me his beer, sighs like he’s bored, he shallow yawns, nervous and excited, muttering something about too many cameras.
-His anticipation over………
+He stumbles a bit to the platform his anticipation over………